Minal-11/Movie_Recom_Web_App/README.md

        Movie Recommendation System
        Detail Description of the Project is  available in README.md fie  present in the mrs  folder.

-   # Hoped you liked it.
+   # Hope you liked it.